 If things are going well, then your business is growing, which means your needs will change over time.

-Your BI tools should scale as your users, data and resources increase.
+Your BI solution should scale as your users, data and resources increase.

 4. Will my team use it?

-An effective BI tool will be built with the user in mind, and what users want is access to real-time information when they want it.
+An effective BI solution will be built with the user in mind, and what users want is access to real-time information when they want it.

 The user experience must be intuitive, and information must be easy to find and convert into visual, actionable insights.
 Users need to share data with others in the company and schedule reports for better forecasting and analysis.